 'Nord Stream will make Europe more secure’

-“The main arguments were environmental – that laying a pipeline on a seabed would be dangerous in relation to archeological treasures, in relation to left-over weapons from World War II, and so on and so forth,” he told RT.
+Oil and gas expert Indra Overland believes the launch of Nord Stream disposes of all the skeptical arguments leveled at the project.“The main arguments were environmental – that laying a pipeline on a seabed would be dangerous in relation to archeological treasures, in relation to left-over weapons from World War II, and so on and so forth,” he told RT.
 “And I think the successful implementation of this project shows what always has been quite clear – these critical standpoints did not have much basis in reality.
 They were driven by some kind of prejudices or some kind of motives – it is difficult to say exactly what – probably different motives for different actors.
 Now we see the project has been implemented successfully, there have not been any major problems, and the criticism has gone silent.”

+Senior analyst at the Center for Global Energy Studies in London Julian Lee believes the first line of direct communication between Russia and Europe, which is only a fraction of the capacity of its gas lines running across Ukraine, will enable Russia to become a major gas supplier to Europe.
+Even though Europe looks for the diversification of its suppliers.
 “There is an overriding view within Europe that diversification is important and this is a thing we heard echoed for many years now,” he told RT.
 “But within that it is generally recognized within Europe and I don’t think there is any dissenting voice anywhere in Europe, that Russia is now and always will be a principal provider of gas to the European continent.
 It is simply a vast repository of natural gas resources.
 It is on Europe’s eastern border.
 It has very stable long-term gas-supply relationships with the European countries and nobody is looking to supplant Russian gas.
 What Europe wants to do is to ensure that gas comes from other places by other routes in addition to Russian gas but not instead of it.”